Everything You Need to Know About Breville's $1,000 Pizza Oven

 Everyone has their own opinion for what makes a pizza great — maybe it’s thin, crispy crust, maybe it’s a heaping portion of sauce and toppings or maybe it’s pineapple (hey, no judgement).
 Whatever your preference, pizza is a classic.
 And, while you can do your best to recreate pizza night in the comfort of your own home, achieving a restaurant-worthy product can seem nearly impossible without a massive brick oven — that is, until now.
 In October of 2018, Breville launched the Pizzaiolo Pizza Oven, which can reach an impressive 750 degrees F, promises authentic Neapolitan-style pizza and can sit comfortably on your kitchen countertop.
 Intrigued?
 So were we.

-How Is the Pizzaiolo Different From a Standard Oven?
+How Is the Pizzaiolo Different From Other Pizza Ovens

 To put the Breville Smart Oven Pizzaiolo Pizza Oven into perspective, most people are rarely cooking in their standard gas ovens at temperatures higher than 400 to 500 degrees F, typically only reaching that range for things like baking bread or roasting veggies.
-So, hitting a scorching 750 degrees F is certainly unprecedented.
-However, when you’re cooking something like pizza, which relies on that level of heat, it’s essential.
+And hitting temps high enough to make pizza is typically found in outdoor pizza ovens.
+So, hitting a scorching 750 degrees F on an indoor oven is something we've only found with this machine and the Ooni Volt.
+When you’re cooking something like pizza, which relies on that level of heat, it’s essential to have an oven that can deliver, especially if you're cooking indoors.

 According to a promotional video from the creators at Breville, the Element iQ System is the secret to those high temps.
 Breville designed it with heat-shield technology to concentrate the heat right where you want it in a pizza oven without wasting energy.
 With that, they were able to cook a classic Neapolitan-style pizza in just two minutes without a standard pizza oven.